Have Gun Will Travel

-Here Harry paused trying to figure out how little he could share with me and keep me appeased.
+Here Harry paused, trying to figure out how little he could share with me and keep me appeased.
 The problem with Harry and I being close for so many years was he that had learned to block me from reading anything but his most basic thoughts.
 One of the best vampire traits is our ability to read minds fairly easily.
 Humans were open books for the most part, which came in very handy when calling for a meal.
-We vampires could and did read each other pretty well but Harry was Byzantine in his logic and thought process.
-He used that elaborate and convoluted puzzle-like thinking to cloud others from peaking.
-Given enough time I usually could discern what was going on in his brain but this time he was definitely blocking me.
+We vampires could and did read each other pretty well, but Harry was Byzantine in his logic and thought process.
+He used that elaborate and convoluted puzzle-like thinking to cloud others from peeking.
+Given enough time, I usually could discern what was going on in his brain but this time he was definitely blocking me.

 I rolled my eyes and said, "Okay, sure.
 You've convinced me."
 My tone was definitely mocking.

 Harry smiled at my tones and continued with, "So we sat around my living room and he shared his mystery murder file with me.
 Thankfully it was a straightforward murder and the clues were there to be read without having to go to the site.
 He said he had missed talking over cases with me.
 Then the phone rang in my office, I hadn't had a chance to turn the answering machine down and knew it was someone calling to thank me for my clean up in Alabama."

 I knew what he was talking about and could see how that would prove to be awkward.
 Selma was the head vampire in that region and had asked my help in taking out her little rogue problem, but at that time I was busy with my own area and had to decline.
 Selma was wired tightly and tended to exude far too much enthusiasm both live and on phones.
 Discretion was not the better part of Selma.